janikvonrotz/awesome-powershell/readme.md

 ## Modules

+### IDE

+- [PowerGui](http://en.community.dell.com/techcenter/powergui/w/wiki) - Powerfull IDE to execute scripts local and remote.
+- [PowerShell Plus](https://www.idera.com/productssolutions/freetools/powershellplus) - An all in one IDE.

+### Package Managers

+- [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.

 ### Security

 - [File System Security](https://gallery.technet.microsoft.com/scriptcenter/1abd77a5-9c0b-4a2b-acef-90dbb2b84e85) - Allows a much easier management of permissions on files and folders.